pulumi/pulumi-tool-cdk-importer/README.md

 Usage of pulumi-tool-cdk-importer:
   -import-file string
-    	Write the Pulumi bulk import file produced from the CloudFormation stack to this path instead of mutating Pulumi state -stack string
+    	Write the Pulumi bulk import file produced from the CloudFormation stack to this path instead of mutating Pulumi state -keep-import-state
+    	Retain the temporary local backend used when generating an import file (defaults to removing it) -local-stack-file string
+    	Optional path to a local backend file to reuse while generating import files -skip-create
+    	Skip creating special CDK asset helper resources (implied when -import-file is provided) -stack string
     	CloudFormation stack name to import
 ```